 Monuments and Memorials in the Civic Art Collection: Seeking Consultant for Advisory Committee

 The San Francisco Arts Commission is seeking a consultant or consultant team to support the work of the Monuments and Memorial Advisory Committee (MMAC).
 SFAC seeks proposals from consultants demonstrating successful experience in providing stakeholder outreach, engagement and facilitation services and related research and analysis in support of the MMAC.
 The consultant’s responsibilities will be in three areas: 1) research, analysis and facilitation; 2) community outreach and public engagement; and 3) drafting of final report and committee guidelines and recommendations.
 The consultant may, at their discretion and with the approval of the Arts Commission, engage subcontractors to support this work.
-Applications will be accepted until the deadline of April 26, 2021.

 About the Monuments and Memorials Advisory Committee (MMAC)